atifanawaz/DeepX-ChestXRay/README.md

 ## Project Overview
 DeepX-ChestXray is an AI-powered web application designed for automated analysis of chest X-ray images.
 Using state-of-the-art convolutional neural networks (CNNs), the system performs classification of chest X-rays and provides explainable visualizations to help understand model predictions.

 The platform is built with an interactive Streamlit interface, making it accessible for researchers, educators, and AI enthusiasts to explore AI-based medical imaging.
+You can access the live application here: [DeepX-ChestXray Web App](https://deepx-chestxray.streamlit.app/)

-Key Features:
+### Key Features
 - Classification of chest X-rays into normal or abnormal/pathology-specific categories
 - Explainable AI outputs using techniques such as GradCAM++ and feature attribution methods
 - Real-time inference for immediate results